Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Problem formulation

 \subsection{Assumptions}

-Having briefly stated the problem, we now formally state the set of assumptions that are required for this problem to be addressed in this work. \begin{itemize} \item[] \textbf{A1.} \textit{The function $f:\mathbb{R}^n \to \mathbb{R}$ is globally $\mathcal{C}^2$, i.e., twice continuously differentiable, and locally $\mathcal{C}^{\omega}$ in sufficiently large neighbodhoods of its saddle points, i.e., all the derivatives of this function are continuous around saddle points and the function $f(\cdot)$ also admits Taylor series expansion in these neighborhoods.} \item[] \textbf{A2.} \textit{The gradient of the function $f(\cdot)$ is $L-$Lipschitz continuous:} $ \norm{\nabla f(\x) - \nabla f(\y)} \leq L \norm{\x - \y}$. \item[] \textbf{A3.} \textit{The Hessian of the function $f(\cdot)$ is $M-$Lipschitz continuous:} $\norm{\nabla^{2} f(\x) - \nabla^{2} f(\y)}_2 \leq M \norm{\x - \y}$. \item[] \textbf{A4.} \textit{The function $f(\cdot)$ has only well-conditioned first-order stationary points, i.e., no eigenvalue of the function's Hessian is close to zero at these points.
+Having briefly stated the problem, we formally state the set of assumptions that are required for this problem to be addressed in this work.

+\begin{itemize} \item[] \textbf{A1.} \textit{The function $f:\mathbb{R}^n \to \mathbb{R}$ is globally $\mathcal{C}^2$, i.e., twice continuously differentiable, and locally $\mathcal{C}^{\omega}$ in sufficiently large neighbodhoods of its saddle points, i.e., all the derivatives of this function are continuous around saddle points and the function $f(\cdot)$ also admits Taylor series expansion in these neighborhoods.} \item[] \textbf{A2.} \textit{The gradient of the function $f(\cdot)$ is $L-$Lipschitz continuous:} $ \norm{\nabla f(\x) - \nabla f(\y)} \leq L \norm{\x - \y}$. \item[] \textbf{A3.} \textit{The Hessian of the function $f(\cdot)$ is $M-$Lipschitz continuous:} $\norm{\nabla^{2} f(\x) - \nabla^{2} f(\y)}_2 \leq M \norm{\x - \y}$. \item[] \textbf{A4.} \textit{The function $f(\cdot)$ has only well-conditioned first-order stationary points, i.e., no eigenvalue of the function's Hessian is close to zero at these points (see Figure \ref{saddlegeo}).
 Formally, if $\x^{*}$ is the first-order stationary point for $f(\cdot)$, then we have}

-\textit{where $\lambda_i(\nabla^{2}f(\x^*))$ denotes the $i^{th}$ eigenvalue of the matrix $ \nabla^{2}f(\x^*)$ and $\beta > 0$.
-Note that such a function is termed a Morse function (see Figure \ref{saddlegeo}).} \item[] \textbf{A5.} \textit{The function $f(\cdot)$ has only first-order saddle points in its geometry.
-Notice that, as a consequence of the previous assumption, these first-order saddle points are strict saddle points, i.e., if a first-order stationary point $\x^*$ is a first-order saddle point, then for at least one eigenvalue of $\nabla^2 f (\x^*)$, we have that} $\lambda_i(\nabla^{2}f(\x^*)) < - \beta$. \item[] \textbf{A6.} \textit{Let $\mathcal{G}$ be the set of eigenvalues of the Hessian $ \nabla^{2}f(\x^*)$ at the strict saddle point $\x^*$.
-Note that these eigenvalues can always be grouped into $m$ disjoint sets $\{\mathcal{G}_1, \mathcal{G}_2, ..., \mathcal{G}_m \}$ based on the level of degeneracy of eigenvalues (closeness to one another), where $2\leq m\leq n$ due to the previous two assumptions; thus,}